Coherent coupling between YBCO superconducting resonators and sub-micrometer-thick YIG films: Introduction

 High critical temperature ($T_c$) superconducting resonators, in particular YBa$_2$Cu$_3$O$_7$ (YBCO), show $T_c$ up to about 90~K and resilience in applied magnetic field \cite{GhirriAPL15}.
-Strong and ultrastrong coupling with spin systems have been achieved, respectively, using paramagnetic ensembles \cite{BonizzoniNPJ20, BonizzoniApplMagnReson23, Velluire-PellatScieRep23, BonizzoniNPJQuant24} and 5-$\mu\mathrm{m}$-thick YIG films \cite{GhirriPRAppl23, GhirriPRAppl24}.
-In the latter case, the evolution of polaritonic modes at temperature below $T_c$ shows a progressive frequency shift of the hybrid magnon-photon mode, which has been attributed to the effect of Meissner currents and correlated with the penetration depth in the superconducting layer \cite{GhirriPRAppl24}.
+Strong and ultrastrong coupling with spin systems have been achieved, respectively, using paramagnetic ensembles \cite{BonizzoniAdvPhysX18, BonizzoniNPJ20, BonizzoniApplMagnReson23, Velluire-PellatScieRep23, BonizzoniNPJQuant24} and few-$\mu\mathrm{m}$-thick YIG films \cite{GhirriPRAppl23, GhirriPRAppl24}.
+In the latter case, the evolution of polaritonic modes at temperature below $T_c$ has shown a progressive frequency shift of the hybrid magnon-photon mode, which has been correlated with the penetration depth in the superconducting layer as an effect of the interplay between Meissner currents and spin waves \cite{GhirriPRAppl24}.

-The spectrum of spin-wave excitations in the YIG film and the coupling with the resonator are dependent upon the thickness of the magnetic layer.
-We have experimentally investigated the interplay between YBCO and 100-$\mathrm{nm}$-thick YIG films.
-We first study the broadband spectrum of excitations acquired using a YBCO coplanar waveguide (CPW) transmission line at different temperatures.
-We then analyze the coupling between microwave and magnon modes using a CPW resonator.
-We finally discuss how the extracted physical quantities evolve by varying the thickness of the YIG film.
+The spectrum of spin-wave excitations in the YIG film and the coupling with the resonator depend upon the thickness of the magnetic layer.
+Here we experimentally investigate the evolution of transmission spectra obtained by placing a 104-$\mathrm{nm}$-thick YIG film both on a coplanar waveguide (CPW) broadband line and half-wavelength resonator fabricated from a YBCO film.
+We first study the broadband spectrum of excitations acquired using the YBCO CPW at different temperatures.
+We then analyze the coupling between microwave and magnon modes using the CPW resonator.
+We finally discuss how the extracted physical quantities compare with those obtained with thicker YIG films, which have been previously reported in Refs.~\cite{GhirriPRAppl23, GhirriPRAppl24}.